marcus-sa/swarmdb.js/README.md

 ```

 ## Configure
 Set the private key as an environment variable.
 Private key must start with "0x".
+This private key is associated with the user configured on the SWARMDB node.
 ```bash
 > export PRIVATE_KEY=0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef
 ```